Skip to main content

 10. After the Exam, Take Notes

-As soon as you are done taking the SAT, write down as much as possible about areas that surprised you or caused difficulty.
-Write down any pacing issues you ran into, content you felt unprepared for, or even specific questions that stumped you.
+As soon as you are done taking the SAT, write down as much you can about content that surprised you or tripped you up, pacing issues you ran into, or even specific questions that stumped you.
 Just like you learned from mistakes on the practice SATs, you should learn from your experience on the actual SAT too.

-If you’re like the majority of college applicants applying to competitive schools, you will take the SAT more than once.
-And that is a good thing.
-Generally scores increase after your first SAT, and one way to ensure this is by learning as much as you can from the experience.
+If you’re like the majority of college applicants, you will take the SAT more than once, especially if you’re applying to competitive schools.
+Generally, scores increase on a retake, but that increase won’t happen automatically—you need to learn as much as you can from your first test-taking experience.
 The notes you take while the test is still fresh in your mind will become important study tools for you to review both on your own and with your study group, mentors, or tutors.

 Short Bio